xorganic/runas-rs/README.md

 ![Stars](https://img.shields.io/github/stars/joaoviictorti/runas-rs)
 ![License](https://img.shields.io/github/license/joaoviictorti/runas-rs)

-An offensive version of `runas` in Rust with extra features for security testing and red teaming operations.
+An offensive version of `runas` in Rust with extra features.
-As a security researcher, I've found this tool incredibly valuable for a fork.
+As a security researcher, I've found this tool incredibly valuable.
 This is a fork of the original repository that continues to build upon the solid foundation laid by Victor.
-His expertise in Windows internals and offensive security tooling in Rust is impressive lmao..

 ## Table of Contents